chrta/sip_call/README.rst

 The source code is mixed C and C++.

 This application is to be used with `Espressif IoT Development Framework`_ (ESP-IDF).
-It is tested with revision 4288a5978baa928977c01bbae4dd15c2e7ca416a
+It is tested with version v4.3 (rev c9646ff0beffc86d2c6d1bfbad34da16e328e0e3)

 Please check ESP-IDF docs for getting started instructions.